PoisotLab/ms_metaweb_transfer/manuscript.md

 serve to make specific interactions converge towards 0 or 1; therefore, for reasonably low ranks, there is no guarantee that the values in the reconstructed network will be within the unit range.
-In order to determine what constitutes an appropriate *"inference?"* threshold, we performed the RDPG approach on the European metaweb, and evaluated the *"inference?"* threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
+In order to determine what constitutes an appropriate **inference/transfer** threshold, we performed the RDPG approach on the European metaweb, and evaluated the **TK** threshold by treating this as a binary classification problem, specifically assuming that both 0 and 1 in the European metaweb are all true.
 Given the methodological given in REF, this seems like a reasonable assumption, although one that does not hold for all metawebs.
 We used the thresholding approach presented in HAYSTACK, and picked a cutoff that maximized Youden's J statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.

-The left and right subspaces for the European metaweb, accompanied by the *"inference?"* threshold, represent the knowledge we seek to transfer.
+The left and right subspaces for the European metaweb, accompanied by the **TK** threshold, represent the knowledge we seek to transfer.
 In the next section, we explain how we rely on phylogenetic similarity to do so.